telerik-boneyard/platform-deliveries-hybrid-dl/README.md

 To run it, follow the steps in the product's documentation: [Running Apps on Devices](http://docs.telerik.com/platform/appbuilder/testing-your-app/running-on-devices/working-with-devices).

 After you run the app successfully, it guides you through a data initialization process which builds the necessary data structure in your Backend Services project and then creates sample data.
+In this case, the app will create a Data Connector in your project and a content type from the underlying relational database table.

 For your convenience, the app always displays whether it works online or offline.
 You can simulate lack of Internet connection from the AppBuilder simulator.
 If you are testing on a device, you have to turn off the WiFi and the data connection to go in offline mode.